RobertLemmens/JVerify/README.md

 Future plans
 =======

-Future plans are to create automated Chain of Evidence tracking ( file tracking ).
+Future plans are to create automated Chain of Evidence tracking (some more advanced file tracking ).